KATBlackCoder/Femat/ROADMAP.md

 # FEMAT Website Development Roadmap

+> **Phase 1 Complete:** All foundational setup tasks are finished.
+The project is ready to begin Phase 2.

 ## Introduction

 This document outlines the planned development phases for the FEMAT website.
 It serves as a high-level guide to track progress, from the initial project setup to the final launch and beyond.
 Each phase represents a major milestone in the development lifecycle.